This Easy Homemade Corn Bread recipe uses fine cornmeal cutting out the need to soak. The result is a light, moist and

 - Always check your cornmeal for freshness.
 Did you know cornmeal can go bad?
 Good cornmeal will have a sweet smell.
 Cornmeal that’s gone bad will smell stale and musty.

-To store cornbread, store in an airtight container at room temperature for up to 2 days.
+To store cornbread, store it in an airtight container at room temperature for up to 2 days.
 If you want your cornbread to stay fresh for longer, store it in the fridge for up to a week.

 Yes, cornbread freezes well.
 To freeze cornbread, once baked and cooled, wrap well with plastic wrap or put it in a freezer-safe airtight container and freeze for up to 3 months.
 When ready to use, leave to thaw at room temperature for 1 hour.